 One of the biggest microwave dangers is a result of heating water in a microwave.
 Heating water in the microwave isn’t inherently dangerous.
-But overheating a cup of water in the microwave occurs way too easily and frequently!
 The water passes from boiling to overheating so quickly that you may not realize the water has passed the boiling point.
 At that point, any slight disturbance of the water can cause the overheated water to erupt forcefully out of the cup and all over your face and hands.
-Thus resulting in second-or-third degree burns which are very painful!
+Thus resulting in second-or-third degree burns.

 Another microwave danger comes from using glass containers that are not microwave safe.
 Even some glass containers thought to be microwave-safe aren’t safe if the food or water becomes super-heated.
 Some glass containers can even burst if super-heated.